 Although the entire WVU football game experience at Milan Puskar Stadium is something that you will be sure to remember, nothing compares to singing “Country Roads” with every other fan in the stadium (especially after a win).
 It is electric!

 You’ll be afforded incredible views of Pocahontas County (my favorite!) and the Greenbrier River Valley when you sleep in Thorny Mountain Fire Tower.
 At a height of 53 feet tall, the birds-eye view and unique setting is worth your while.

-#92 Attend Bridge Day in October
+#92 Attend Bridge Day

 Hop on the Appalachian Trail to explore West Virginia’s beautiful contribution to the world’s longest hiking-only trail.
 This 28-mile portion in West Virginia passes through historic Harper’s Ferry, the site of John Brown’s Raid in the Civil War.
 Two million people hike the trail throughout the country each year.